fowlay/gerke-decoder/README.md

 ### Frequency plot

 Signal content versus frequency can be plotted with the -S option.
+This option cannot be used in combination with the -f option, and not in combination with the "adaptive segments" decoder.

 The signal vs. frequency graph can be made more peaked by increasing the -q option value (try -h to see what the default is).
 Note however